bchurchill/badi-cal/README.md

 #### src/HolyDays.js and src/LocationMap.js

-* These contain any state that the BadiCalendar needs for doing calculations.
+* These contain any data that the BadiCalendar needs for doing calculations.
-  The location map contains longitude and latitude of important cities and holyDays contains metadata about all the holy days.
+  The location map contains longitude and latitude of important cities and HolyDays contains metadata about all the holy days.

 #### src/Astronomy.js